DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Model treatment: nrm
 ~~~~~~~~~~~~~~~~~~~~

-One material sample (with one identifiable unit) that belong to a preparation
+One material sample (with one identifiable unit) that belong to a physical unit
-that in turn belong to the highest level preparation.
+that in turn belong to the highest level physical unit.

 -------------------